Revys/revy/README.md

 ## Basic usage

 ### Routes
-You can easily specify multilang routes:
+You can easily set multilang routes:
 ```php
 use Revys\Revy\App\Routes;